 If your LTO drive is not listed in System Information, contact your LTO drive manufacturer for support.

 On some systems the Catalog Driver installer reports that installation has failed, due to a permissions issue.
-This is a false warning, and can safely be ignored.
+This is a false flag, and can safely be ignored.